jesterswilde/rmfw/src/ecs/core/world.md

 # Overview
 The `World` is the central hub for the ECS runtime.
-It owns the entity allocator, registers component stores only when needed, and keeps tree helpers in sync so hierarchies stay tidy.
-Systems ask the `World` to create and destroy entities, fetch component stores, and perform safe cleanup that respects protected roots.
+It owns the entity allocator, registers component stores, and keeps tree helpers in sync so hierarchies stay tidy.
+Systems ask the `World` to create and destroy entities, fetch component stores.

 ## API
 - `constructor(cfg?: WorldConfig)` – creates a world with an entity pool sized for the requested capacity (default 1024).